 - Put mashed berries in a small saucepan.

 - Add around ¼ c. sugar to the mashed berries (more or less to taste, depending on the sweetness of the berries).

 - Add 1-2 tsp of corn starch to help thicken the sauce (more or less depending on how thick you want the sauce to be)

 - Heat the sauce over medium heat, stirring until it reaches the desired texture and thickness.

 - Serve over pancakes, waffles, ice cream, or anything else that sounds yummy!

-My big kids (4, 6, and almost 8) decided they wanted to make a recipe on their own, so we tried the Strawberry Shortcake recipe on the back of the Bisquick box–worked like a charm!
+Last year my big kids (ages 4, 6, and almost 8 at the time) decided they wanted to make a recipe “on their own,” so we tried the Strawberry Shortcake recipe on the back of the Bisquick box–worked like a charm!
 I gave each of them regular table knives (not too sharp) so they could slice the berries, and they measured and mixed the simple ingredients for the shortcake themselves.
 They felt like total rock stars after we assembled their beautiful (and delicious!) desserts!

 - 1 pint strawberries, sliced

 - 2 Tbsp. sugar (we used a little less)